pkatula/txt-to-qti/README.md

 in.csv:
 MDV00001,1,0
-MDV00002,3,0
-MDV00003,4,MDVA0001
-MDV00004,0,MDVA0001
+MDV00002,2,0
+MDV00003,3,MDVA0001
+MDV00004,4,MDVA0001
+MDV00005,0,MDVA0001

 MDV00001.o:
 A stand-alone multiple-choice question with "A" as the correct answer.

 MDV00002.o:
-A stand-alone multiple-choice question with "C" as the correct answer.
-A picture, flower.jpg, is part of the prompt or printed slightly above the prompt after an introductory paragraph.
+A stand-alone multiple-choice question with "B" as the correct answer.
+A picture, mlk.monu.jpg, is part of the prompt or printed slightly above the prompt after an introductory paragraph.

 MDVA0001.p:
 A stimulus that includes a table with data in it from the Census Bureau.
-This stimulus serves both questions MDV00003 and MDV00004.
+This stimulus serves both multiple-choice questions MDV00003 and MDV00004 as well as the constructed response question MDV00005.

 MDV00003.o:
-A multiple-choice question with "D" as the correct answer, shown on the same screen or page as the stimulus MDVA0001.
+A multiple-choice question with "C" as the correct answer, shown on the same screen or page as the stimulus MDVA0001.

 MDV00004.o:
+A multiple-choice question, also based on stimulus MDVA0001, with "D" as the correct response.

+MDV00005.o:
 A constructed-response question (essay question), shown on the same screen or page as the stimulus MDVA0001.

 style.css: